 - Staff morale issues

-Of particular importance to this model is increased demand for care, and greater student diversity.
+Of particular importance to this model are the increased demand for care, and greater student diversity.
 More specifically, the demand for mental health care on campus has never been higher, and many counseling centers are unable to meet current needs.
-Much of the attention paid to this issue focuses on students with more severe conditions.
+Much of the attention paid to this issue focuses on students with more severe and complex conditions.
 However, many counseling centers also see a substantial number of students that have very developmentally normal or sub-clinical concerns.
 This group has likely benefited from destigmatization campaigns and encouragement to seek help from professionals even without a serious mental health issue, and they make up a meaningful percentage of the increase in demand at college counseling centers.

 Traditional Counseling Center Practices